ReactVision/viro/docs/ViroObjectDetector.md

 ## Coordinate system

 - `boundingBox` is always present and **normalized `[0,1]`** in the model's (portrait) input space.
-- The native side also computes `screenBoundingBox` in **density-independent points (dp)**, aligned to the on-screen AR preview — drop it straight into the `{ left, top, width, height }` of an absolutely-positioned overlay `View` (React Native lays out in dp, so **no density math on your side**).
-It can be negative or exceed the view bounds when an object extends past the visible edges; the overlay simply clips it.
+- The native side also computes `screenBoundingBox` in **density-independent points (dp)**, aligned to the on-screen AR preview — drop it straight into the `{ left, top, width, height }` of an absolutely-positioned overlay `View`.
+Since React Native already lays out in dp, you don't have to convert anything yourself.
+The values can go negative or exceed the view bounds when an object extends past the visible edges; the overlay simply clips it.
   - **iOS:** maps detections through ARKit's `displayTransform` (points) and inverts the center-square crop.
   - **Android:** the renderer hands the detector the **full, uncropped** rotated camera frame plus the **viewport crop rectangle**; the detector inverts the center-square crop → full-frame pixels → maps through the crop rect to the view (the Android equivalent of `displayTransform`) → converts to dp.
 Boxes land on the visible objects without manual calibration.
 - `worldPosition` (with `projectToWorld`, iOS) is the ARKit hit-test of the box center, in world metres.